telerik/fiddler-core-docs/getting-started/telerik-nuget-server.md

 In the Source field users should fill in the address of the Telerik server (URL: **https://nuget.telerik.com/nuget**) and click the Update button.

+>tip The improved Telerik NuGet v3 is now available for beta testing at [https://nuget.telerik.com/v3/index.json](https://nuget.telerik.com/v3/index.json).
+The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+You are welcome to try it.

 ![](images/nuget-server/nuget-vs-telerik-server.png)

 The Telerik server is now ready to use.
 Users can go to their solution and open the solution package manager.